openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/delete_nodes.rst

    In Train, we added a user confirmation to the scale down command to prevent accidental node removal.
    To skip it, please use "--yes".

+.. admonition:: Train
+   :class: train

+   Starting in Train and onward, `openstack overcloud node delete` can take a list of server hostnames instead of instance ids.
+However they can't be mixed while running the command.
+Example: if you use hostnames, it would have to be for all the nodes to delete.

 .. note::
   If you are :ref:`baremetal_provision` then follow those